 Poisonous plants look pretty tasty to pets.

 Don’t let these preventable hazards put a damper on your spring fun.
-Simply take some extra precautions and enjoy a fun, safe, vet-free spring and summer!
+Consider enrolling your pup in pet insurance to give you peace of mind that you can afford the best veterinary treatment should an unexpected accident or illness occur!
+Take some extra precautions and hopefully you and your dog will enjoy a fun, safe, vet-free spring and summer!